bluwy/website/src/posts/2019-06-06-3-ways-to-fix-rainmeter-crashes/index.md

 ## Conclusion

 The above solutions should fix the most common crashes.
-If all of the above doesn’t work, you may have downloaded a different version of Rainmeter from a different website.
+If all the above doesn’t work, you may have downloaded a different version of Rainmeter from a different website.
 Make sure you download it from the official [Rainmeter website][rainmeter].

 [rainmeter]: https://www.rainmeter.net